 However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital can help you choose whether you should stay with your old 401(k) or not.

-If your new position in St. Peters, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
+If your new position in St. Peters, MO also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
+This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
 An experienced financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.

 3. Open a Rollover IRA

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move funds from an oldemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
+A Rollover IRA is an account used to move savings from an oldemployer’s 401(k).
+If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+This way, the tax status of the money you already invested is not affected.